 - We invite parents to a meeting to give information and to answer any questions concerning entry to school.
 We explain in more detail how the children will be learning and ways in which home and school can work together to support the children.
 At this meeting questionnaires are given to parents to gather important information on each child's strengths, likes and achievements as they start school; valuing all the learning that each child brings with them.
 This questionnaire also gives parents a chance to highlight any worries that they may have about their child starting school which can then be discussed.
 We value the information that parents share with us and try to work in partnership with parents to continue to give children the best opportunity to learn. - The class teacher will visit each child in their pre-school setting to start to get to know them.
-At this time the families are given a booklet about our class to share with their child and talk about starting school and what to expect when they come to school. - The children are then invited to spend three afternoons and a morning in their classroom with their new teacher.
-They are given lots of opportunities to get to know their new classroom, their new class mates and the kinds of activities they will be doing when they start school.
-There are also opportunities for the children to experience playtime and begin to become more familiar with the school and the other staff they will meet.

-In September children will be given a staggered start date to ensure each child feels 'special' on their first day at school.
+At this time the families are given a booklet about our class to share with their child and talk about starting school and what to expect when they come to school. - The children are then invited to spend stay and play sessions in their classroom with their new teacher.
+This gives opportunities to get to know their new classroom, their new class mates and the kinds of activities they will be doing when they start school.
+The stay and play sessions help the children begin to feel familiar, comfortable and confident with their new school and ease that step into school. - In September children will be given a staggered start date to ensure each child feels 'special' on their first day at school.
 For the first few weeks the children attend school part time, becoming full time on the third week at school.
 There may be exceptions to this depending on the individual and/or their circumstances.
 Government policy states that parents may choose for their child to start full time as soon as possible.
 During these first few weeks the class teacher will meet individually with each family in order to get to know each family and child and share individual information.